claycle/northtexasaikido/content/contact/index.md

 ---
 title: Contact the Dojo
 description: "Contact North Texas Aikido"
-subtitle: We want to hear from you
+subheading: We want to hear from you
 draft: false
 nocover: false
 layout: contact